GrassHopper1977/Morello_CHERI_Setup/README.md

 ### General Setup
 - Some instructions come with the Morello Cheri board.
 They are pretty confusing and will make your life difficult.
 For those of us on the DSbD program, we are suopposed to be trying to create things with the Morello Cheri rather than actively contributing to the development of it and building the OS, etc. We are better off using one of teh pre-built OS images to start with.
 - There are no SPI, I2C or serial ports.
 If you were hoping to do some clever embedded interfacing then you'd better hope that you can do it all via USB.
 Thi will be easier if you use Android or Linux - FreeBSD and, by extension, CheriBSD aren't so well supported on the drivers for periphiperals from.
 We were trying to find a USB to CAN device that was supported by FreeBSD and ended up having to use [libusb](https://libusb.info/) (which had it's own problems).
+- Until V22.12 there was no desktop environment.
+There's not a lot of notes on using the desktop because of this fact.
 ### Operating Systems
 - There are three pre-built OS available:
 1. CheriBSD - A CHERIfied version of FreeBSD.
 This is the most developed, most complete and the only one I've played with.